 This the giant section in the middle of module, and it's where sample waves and patterns are configured as well as how they'll play back.

-Step- Patterns can be from 1-64 steps in lenght.
+Step- Patterns can be from 1-64 steps in length.
 The number of steps in the current pattern is displayed at the left of the screen.
 This isn't an adjustable parameter, per se, but steps may be added or removed using the -Remove Step and +Add Step buttons at the bottom of the window.

 Waveform- Clicking waveform name area opens a pop-up menu where waves can be selected.
 These are subdivided into folders.
 Most of the waves will loop, allowing endless playback.
 Waves found in the One Shot and One Shot Reverse folders play for a finite time then stop.